Why do Brits make so much of the Queen? (It's Existential) What QE2's Silver Jubilee in 1977 taught a young journalist

 They sing to their queen - or rather, they sing to God about their queen.

-The solemn chords of “God Save the Queen” (or, in other times, the King) bring all to their feet when it’s time for a moment to open their singing hearts for Britain, in ceremony or soccer — uh, make that “football” — match.
+The solemn chords of "God Save the Queen" (or, in other times, the king) bring all to their feet when it's time for a moment to open their singing hearts for Britain in ceremony or soccer - uh, make that "football" - match.

 The British national anthem is literally a prayer for God to save their "gracious queen."

-But for us Americans, it’s always been the flag.
+For us Americans, it's the flag.